-4. As stated in the previous report, the Economic Planning Commission is a subsidiary organ of the Council.
-The relevant provisions concerning the Commission are found in articles 151, 163 and 164 of the Convention and in sections 1 and 7 of the annex to the 1994 Agreement.
+4. As stated in the previous report by the Secretary-General, the Economic Planning Commission is a subsidiary organ of the Council.
+The relevant provisions concerning the Commission are found in articles 151, 163 and 164 of the United Nations Convention on the Law of the Sea and in sections 1 and 7 of the annex to the 1994 Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982.
 These provisions address the establishment, membership and functions of the Commission.

-5. According to article 163, paragraph 2, of the Convention, the Economic Planning Commission is composed of 15 members, elected by the Council from among the candidates nominated by the States Parties.
-States Parties are to nominate candidates of the highest standards of competence and integrity with qualifications in the domain of competence of the Commission.
+5. According to article 163, paragraph 2, of the Convention, the Economic Planning Commission is composed of 15 members, elected by the Council from among the candidates nominated by the States parties.
+States parties are to nominate candidates of the highest standards of competence and integrity with qualifications in the domain of competence of the Commission.
 Members of the Commission must have appropriate qualifications such as those relevant to mining, management of mineral resource activities, international trade or international economics.
-The Council must endeavour to ensure that the membership of the Commission reflects all appropriate qualifications.1
+The Council must endeavour to ensure that the membership of the Commission reflects all appropriate qualifications.